Skip to main content

 In-Person Training

-• The USDA Produce Safety University web page External link opens in new window or tab. advertises their week-long training course designed to help school food service staff identify and manage food safety risks associated with fresh produce.
+• The U.S. Department of Agriculture (USDA) Produce Safety University (PSU) web page External link opens in new window or tab. offers a week-long training course designed to help school food service staff identify and manage food safety risks associated with fresh produce.
 PSU addresses produce purchased from traditional suppliers, direct from farmers, and through the Department of Defense (DoD) Fresh program.

 Online Trainings